TomorrowWontExist/MintingStationDApp/ArtGeneratorByHashLips/README.md

 Follow along the video for quick how tos, reference them later!

 BEE CAREFUL what you change when adding your own art files to the ARt Generator...
-1 type, capitilzation, space, or missing . can completely break the code!
+1 typo, capitilzation error, space, or missing . can completely break the code!

-Always test your changes before doing too much work! us... node index.js // to  make sure 10 copies still print and code isnt broken
+Always test your changes before doing too much work! use... node index.js // to  make sure 10 copies still print and code isnt broken